We are entering a new golden age of art + technology, the stuff I am seeing is quite incredible and I see more and more amazing opportunities everyday

-Same for the augmented reality, I don’t really talk about the AR as it confuses everyone too much unless I can demo it.
+Same for augmented reality, I don’t really talk about AR as it confuses everyone too much unless I can demo it.
 That’s why I am a bit of an AR evangelist and teach other painters how to.
 Saves me having to explain if everyone is doing it.

-Key to my practise is the concept of painting being a noun and verb – that’s why I paid squares as I can make them move in and out – that’s mostly what I do with projection mapping paintings.
+Key to my practice is the concept of painting being a noun and verb – that’s why I paid squares as I can make them move in and out – that’s mostly what I do with projection mapping paintings.
 The paintings are quite minimal, usually just acrylic but recently with oil and spray.
 I also do some street art and get to do a couple of murals a year, some hidden in places like Angkor Watt and others more public like on the beach here in Bondi.

-I love art history and hope that we are currently in the midst of a new art movement, technology has got to the stage that video and interactive artists, creative technologists and geeks can make some epic work without the price tag.
+I love art history and hope that we are currently in the midst of a new art movement, technology has got to the stage that video and interactive artists, creative technologists, and geeks can make some epic work without the price tag.

-We are entering a new golden age of art + technology, the stuff I am seeing is quite incredible and I see more and more amazing opportunities everyday.
+We are entering a new golden age of art + technology, the stuff I am seeing is quite incredible and I see more and more amazing opportunities every day.

-Lets call it abstract technoism, I have the URL 🙂
+Let’s call it abstract technoism, I have the URL.?

 3. What drew you towards using augmented reality as part of your art practice?

 I was involved in AR very early on, we made a project in 2012 that used a QR code to create an augmented view.
-The only problem was that not many computers had webcams in those days, mobile hadn’t gone as crazy yet, and it was much more tricky to line the image up – it required quite a lot of dexterity just to see the artwork after you position the webcam, screen, knock over your coffee etc and so AR went on hold for a bit.
+The only problem was that not many computers had webcams in those days, mobile hadn’t gone as crazy yet, and it was much more tricky to line the image up – it required quite a lot of dexterity just to see the artwork after you position the webcam, screen, knock over your coffee, etc and so AR went on hold for a bit.

 Augmented Reality Artworks by Charles Clapshaw

-From a painting POV I am stuck in the past – Klee, Stella, Sol LeWitt etc and there were some great New Zealand painters such as Gordon Walters and Milan MrKusich that I love.
-In terms of style it’s definitely abstract.
+From a painting POV, I am stuck in the past – Klee, Stella, Sol LeWitt, etc and there were some great New Zealand painters such as Gordon Walters and Milan MrKusich that I love.
+In terms of style, it’s definitely abstract.
 Milan MrKusich had a great quote when asked about his work:

 “You want a landscape – go take a drive in the country” – perhaps easier said if you live in beautiful New Zealand.